10 Signs Your Partner Is About to Dump You

 A sudden interest in getting fit is a classic warning sign that a breakup is coming.
 “Working out can be great for one’s health, both mentally and physically,” says licensed counselor Christopher Stroven.
 “However, when the motivation is to attract a new and different partner, working out takes on more meaning than just trying to get healthy.”
 Even just taking on a new hobby other than fitness — without you — could be a red flag, he adds.
-“The clue to the partner’s motivation is revealed in their transparency regarding their new hobby: Does the one partner engage the other partner in discussions and conversation about this new hobby?
-Do they invite the other partner to participate in the new hobby?
-Do they try to hide or withhold certain aspects of the new hobby?
-New hobbies can be life-giving to relationships — unless the motive is to leave the relationship,” he says.
+“The clue to the partner’s motivation is revealed in their transparency regarding their new hobby: Does your partner engage you in discussions and conversation about this new hobby?
+Does he or she invite you to participate in the new hobby?
+Does he or she try to hide or withhold certain aspects of the new hobby?
+New hobbies can be life-giving to relationships — unless the motive is to leave the relationship,” Stroven says.

 YOUR PARTNER IS NOT AS AVAILABLE AS HE OR SHE ONCE WAS.

 If you never seem to be able to get ahold of your partner or he or she takes longer than usual to text or call back, don’t try to excuse away this change in behavior.

 “This might seem trivial, but it’s often overlooked as a red flag,” says relationship coach and breakup expert Eddie Corbano, founder of LovesAGame.com.
 “You can’t contact your partner via phone call or text repeatedly?
 This might be the sign of a partner seeking independence from the relationship.”

 9 Ways Your Relationship Can Be Toxic to Your Health